r-spatialecology/shar/paper.md

 reconstruction <- reconstruct_pattern_homo(pattern = species_a, n_random = 39)
 ```

-Lastly, the input data and the randomized null model data is used to analyse if species-habitat associations are present.
+Lastly, the input data and the randomized null model data are used to test if significant species-habitat associations are present.
-The `results_habitat_association()` function automatically detects which part of the data was randomized and can be used identically regardless of the used randomization approach.
+The `results_habitat_association()` function automatically detects which part of the data was randomized and can be used identically with either of the used randomization approach.

 ```
 results_habitat_association(pattern = species_a, raster = random_walk)